Angina - when you have chest pain

 When using your spray, do not shake the container.
 Hold the container close to your open mouth.
 Spray the medicine onto or under your tongue.
 Do not inhale or swallow the medicine.

 Wait for 5 minutes after the first dose of nitroglycerin.
-If your symptoms are not better, are worse, or return after going away, call 9-1-1 right away.
+If your symptoms are not better, are worse, or return after going away, call 911 or the local emergency number right away.
 The operator who answers will give you further advice about what to do.

 (Note: your provider may have given you different advice about taking nitroglycerin when you have chest pain or pressure.
-Some people will be told to try 3 nitroglycerin doses 5 minutes apart before calling 9-1-1.)
+Some people will be told to try 3 nitroglycerin doses 5 minutes apart before calling 911 or the local emergency number.
+In this case, follow your provider's instructions).

 Do not smoke, eat, or drink for 5 to 10 minutes after taking nitroglycerin.
 If you do smoke, you should try to quit.
 Your provider can help.